Looking for and messaging potential partners

-- Check the “native speaker” box: You may luck out and find a partner who is not a native but who masters your target language at a native level, and can therefore offer you insights into your target language that most natives have no idea about, this is extremely unlikely as most non-natives don’t speak their target languages well enough for them to teach them, so you’re better off focusing on what will offer a lower but safer return on your time: a native speaker.
+- Check the “native speaker” box: You may strike gold and find a partner who is not a native but who masters your target language at a native level, and can therefore offer you insights into your target language that most natives have no idea about, this is extremely unlikely as most non-natives don’t speak their target languages well enough for them to teach them, so you’re better off focusing on what will offer a lower but safer return on your time: a native speaker.

 - Gender: I’ve noticed that guys are usually not at all very interested in exchanging with another guy.
 However, if it’s a girl who’s on the other side of the screen, they reply back like their life would be over if they didn’t.

 If you are a woman (or can fake a flawless girly voice on skype, not judging) you can take advantage of this if you don’t feel bad about it.
 And in any case, because of how creepy some guys are, most girls prefer to have language exchanges with girls only.

 In my experience, messaging guys if you are one, is mostly a waste of time, I still do it however, because one can never know, and I always use a pre-written generic message (I’ll teach you how to write one that reads nothing like generic in a little bit) so it doesn’t really take much of my time.